ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

                  "navigation_yaml_file": "navbar.yml",
         }

+Each entry in the YAML file may include the following fields:

+- **file.** The relative path to the documentation file, based on the doc/source directory.

-The theme looks for the ``navbar.yml`` file in the ``doc/source`` directory.
+- **title.** The text displayed for the link in the dropdown navigation menu.

-The YAML file should contain the following structure:
+- **sections.** A list of nested navigation items.
+Each section can specify its own file, title, and an optional caption to provide a brief description.

 .. code:: yaml

     - file: api/index
       title: "API Reference"

     - file: examples
       title: "Examples"
       sections:

         - file: examples/sphinx-design.rst
           title: "Sphinx Design Examples"
           caption: Examples of using Sphinx design features

         - file: examples/nbsphinx
           title: "Nbsphinx Examples"
           caption: Examples of using Nbsphinx for Jupyter Notebooks

-- file: The path to the file relative to the ``doc/source`` directory.
-- title: The title of the navigation item.
-- sections: A list of sections under the navigation item.
-Each section can have its own file and title.
-- caption: An optional caption for the section.

 .. warning::

-    If you enable the navigation bar dropdowns, you must add the documents you wish to include in the header sections to the ``navbar.yml`` file.
-If you do not add the documents, they will not be displayed in the navigation bar dropdowns.
+    You must declare the complete layout of the dropdown navigation bar in the YAML file.
+Sphinx does not resolve it automatically.